IgorBasov/ib-http-error/README.md

 Creates an error with the status and message.

 #### `HTTPError(status)`
-Creates an error with the status and corresponding message from http.STATUS_CODES.
+Creates an error with the status and corresponding message from `http.STATUS_CODES`.

 #### `HTTPError(message)`
 Creates an error with the message.
 Status code will be set to `500`.